weijie-chen/weijie-chen/README.md

 | <a href='https://github.com/weijie-chen/Bayesian-Statistics-Econometrics'>Bayesian Statistics with Python</a>  | Bayesian statistics is the last pillar of quantitative framework, also the most challenging subject.
 The course will explore the algorithms of <b>Markov chain Monte Carlo</b> (MCMC), specifically <b>Metropolis-Hastings</b>, <b>Gibbs Sampler</b> and etc., we will build up our own toy model from crude Python functions.
 In the meanwhile, we will cover the PyMC3, which is a library for probabilistic programming specializing in Bayesian statistics.|
 |<img width=700/>|<img width=500/>|

-Feel free to drop me messages or add me on Linkedin.
 <!--
 **weijie-chen/weijie-chen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.